jerinjmr/market-today/README.md

-# Web Scraping
-Extracting large amount of data from websites.

-## Web Scraping Libraries/Frameworks
-### 1. Beautiful Soup
-Popular Python package for web scraping.
-It is used to fetch data from html and xml files.
-`pip install beautifulsoup4`

-### 2. Request
-To make http requests
-`pip install requests`

-### 3. Scrapy
-Framework for web scrapping: https://scrapy.org/
+# Stock Recommendation System
+Website for stock news and recommendations using python web scraping technology.
+Python flask server is used as back-end service and uses Heroku platform to deploy the web application.
+Visit [JMR Investmensts and Research center](http://jmrinvestments.herokuapp.com.) to view indian stock news and recommendations.

 ## Run program locally

+### 1. Prerequisite
+1. Python3
+2. Pip

+### 2. Install dependencies
+`pip3 install -r requirements.txt`

+### 3. Run server
 `python3 wsgi.py`
-Go to 'http://127.0.0.1:5000/' to view the results in webpage.
+Go to http://127.0.0.1:5000/ to view the results in webpage.

 ## Host Website using Heroku